MESA, Ariz. -- What's different about spring training for players compared to the regular season? How about everything.

 Mike Trout can hit a golf ball really, really far

-Mike Trout shows just how strong he is as a sends a golf ball deep at Top Golf.
+Mike Trout shows just how strong he is as he sends a golf ball deep at Top Golf.

 Trout: "I golf a lot.
 There's been a few times where I get two, three at-bats and end up watching the end of the game on my phone on the golf course.
 You can only do that in spring training.
 I had a hole-in-one two years ago in spring, but that was on an off day."